 Shad started SITTIN' IN WITH records in 1948.
 Making many trips south to record such seminal blues artists as Lightnin' Hopkins, Sonny Terry and Brownie McGhee, and Ray Charles.
 Not to mention regional greats such as Peppermint Harris, Smokey Hogg, James Wayne and Champion Jack Dupree.

 All in, SITTIN' IN WITH recorded 1500 sides of blues, folk and jazz.

 Shad's early experience with a major record company found him working as head of artists and repertoire for National Records.
-Then, as an independent producer dealing with jazz, pop and R & B, Shad racks up an astonishing record of 43 singles on the charts.
+Then, as an independent producer dealing with jazz, pop and R & B, Shad racked up an astonishing record of 43 singles on the charts.
 Tom Dowd, his engineer in those days, agreed with Shad's insistence on using more microphones than had been the custom.

 During this time, foreseeing the importance of the imminent move from monaural to stereo recordings, Shad began making all his sessions in stereo.
 As a consequence, when the demand for stereo had become substantial, he had 200 albums stockpiled and ready for release.

-By the end of the 1950s, Shad had become a major force a fast-growing jazz market.
+By the end of the 1950s, Shad had become a major force in a fast-growing jazz market.
 The time had come for Shad to step out on his own.
 He launched his own company, TIME RECORDS, in 1960, recording everything from big band stereo ventures by Billy May, Gordon Jenkins and others, to a variety of jazz, avant garde, classical, and international ethnic albums.

 Shad started another new company, MAINSTREAM RECORDS, concentrating mainly on jazz.
 Again his uncanny foresight enabled him to include in this new catalogue many artists whose names would endure and grow in value over the years.